Deepakdubey90/lti-sessions/kubernetes/architecture.md

 * Combination of virtual network interfaces, bridges and routing rules is usually called as overlay network
 * All hosts has a TUN virtual network kernel interface
 * Subnet to host mapping is saved in the etcd

+# cAdvisor

+* An open source container resource usage and performance analysis agent
+* cAdvisor is integrated into the Kubelet binary
+* Collects CPU, memory, filesystem, and network usage statistics